 - A positive COVID-19 polymerase chain reaction (PCR) test.
 (This is the common nasal swab test — not a rapid test.)

-- Symptoms or health complications lasting four or more weeks since your COVID-19 diagnosis
+- Symptoms or health complications lasting eight or more weeks since your COVID-19 diagnosis

 Make an Appointment